gcervantes8/Star-Classifier-For-Mario-64/README.md

 etc.

-So the amount of items in fadeout_splits and and fadeout_amounts should be the same because they are aligned
+So the amount of numbers in fadeout_splits and fadeout_amounts should be the same because they are aligned

 ### Example: